JLMadsen/twoPhaseCommit/README.md

 - Instead direct client to client communication i use socket server which relays all messages to all other clients.
 In the original concept individual clients could communicate with each other, but because i chose to send it to all.
 I believe since this is already as system based upon voting, everyone should have access to the vote results.

 ## Techstack

-This project contains a webpage and a class for the actual two phase commit protocol

 ### Two phase commit protocol